ruricolist/FXML/README.md

 Default false.
 Signal `fxml:dtd-forbidden` if the document contains a DTD processing declarations.

-The name, pubid, and sysid can be read with `cxl:dtd-name`, `fxml:dtd-pubid`, and `fxml:dtd-sysid`, respectively.
+The name, pubid, and sysid can be read with `fxml:dtd-name`, `fxml:dtd-pubid`, and `fxml:dtd-sysid`, respectively.

 You can restart with `continue` if you want to parse the DTD anyway.